 What international stealth trends mean for universities

-Website is still very relevant for growing quality applications
+The website is still very relevant for growing quality applications

 Don’t underestimate the power of the website.
 There is a lot of buzz around social media and while social media plays a role in student engagement, it by no means replaces or should take priority over your website.